emmajanedrews/base-template/strategy-call.md

 </div>
 <hr>

-<p>You don’t need to pay a bunch of money to a real estate coach.</p>
+<p>You don’t need to pay a bunch of money to a real estate coach on top of the other expenses you have.</p>

 <p>Why am I offering this?</p>

-<p>I’ll help you for free in return that maybe, over the long term – and only if it makes sense - you’d like to learn more about working at our team/brokerage.</p>
+<p>I’ll help you for free in return that maybe, over the long term – and only if it makes sense - you’d like to learn more about working with our team/brokerage.</p>

-<p>Let me be clear that is not the intent of the meeting.
-That’s another conversation for another time and only if you have any interest.</p>
+<p>Let me be clear this is not the intent of the meeting.
+That’s another conversation for another time and only if you have interest.</p>

 <p>I also figure we’ll do business together someday and I would like to get to know you.
 I enjoy seeing real estate agents succeed.
 It’s fulfilling, and I love it.</p>

 <p><strong>I invite you to request a free one-on-one business strategy meeting with me.</strong> We can meet for coffee, or even if it’s more convenient, a phone call or a video conference works, too.</p>

-<p>I have a questionnaire I would like you fill out so that when we meet so I’m prepared to offer you specific advice.
+<p>I have a questionnaire I would like you to fill out so when we meet I’m prepared to offer you specific advice.
 When you request a call, I’ll email it to you to complete before the meeting.</p>

-<p>Look forward to meeting with you.
-Let’s grow your business.</p>
+<p>Looking forward to getting to know you and helping you grow your business.</p>

 <p>Sincerely,</p>